jistr/rpi-image-tools/README.md

   * Changes the boot partition from ext3 to vfat (as required by the Pi) and amends `/etc/fstab` accordingly.

-  * Installs the Raspberry Pi firmware.
+  * Installs the Raspberry Pi firmware (kernel, modules etc.).

-  * Configures a very basic `/boot/cmdline.txt` and `/boot/config.txt`.
+  * Configures very basic `/boot/cmdline.txt` and
+    `/boot/config.txt`.

   * Enables getty on the serial console breakout pins.